|

 males does not preclude a sex association because detection could be

+confounded by autosomal variation if the effect size is too small.
 A study by Belknap et al. (1992) mapped suggestive QTLs controlling brain

 weight in BXD strains to Chrs 2, 6, 7, 11, and 13.
 The locus Belknap